5. IPU-POD deployment best practices

 • Network segmentation ensures that services and data can be protected in accordance with their classification and limits the scope of an attack.

-• It is recommended to have separate networks dedicated to the IPU-POD service networks and the IPU-POD management network.
+• We recommend having separate networks dedicated to the IPU-POD service networks and the IPU-POD management network.
 Traffic to and from these networks can be controlled according to the need to transmit/receive information.
 Gateways, like firewalls and routers, must enforce and monitor this separation.

 • In a multi-tenant environment, the IPU-POD service networks should be separated either physically or by the use of VLANs.